isomerpages/moe-sshideasfestival/_events/Week 5 (15 – 21 April)/AI x Workers ＋ Making Sense of the Future.md

 and AI.</p>
 <p><strong>An Eye to the Future or Back to the Future? </strong>
 <br><strong>Dr Harvey Neo, Dr Samuel Chng &amp; Dr Sarah Chan</strong>
-<br>How far ahead do we think about the future?
+<br>How far ahead do we think about what we think?
 While some people profess
 to live in the moment, it is not practical nor possible to ignore the future (or past).
 We think about the future in diverse situations, such as sourcing for suitable health insurance or simply looking forward to celebrating